 Tiffany is the partner at DecentraNet, a full-service blockchain advisory and investment firm, and founded d10e, a series of conferences leading the way in decentralized technologies, the future of Blockchain, fintech, and disruptive culture.
 They were host of the CryptoHQ event at the World Economic Forum in Davos this year, an event I had the pleasure of attending.
 She has advised some amazing clients including Nano Vision, DAOstack, and Loci, and many more. @tiffanymadison

 While this list is by no means exhaustive, these are a few of the many women who are contributing their expertise to the development and growth of this industry.
 There are many more females and groups beyond the aforementioned to that are making waves in the industry, including Rachel Wolfson, Preethi Kasireddy, Rhian Lewis, Sally Eaves, Elizabeth Rosiello and so many more.
-Groups including Women in Blockchain Organisation, Women in Blockchain Global, and the Women in Blockchain meetup are just a few of the groups committed to supporting and empowering women who are involved, or want to get involved in the space.
+Groups including Women in Blockchain Organisation, Women in Blockchain Global, and the are just a few of the groups committed to supporting and empowering women who are involved, or want to get involved in the space.
 Women are able to bring different objectives and angles into this space just as males who are just as influential can, and encompassing the support of both within the industry, together they will be able to lead the way and transform all the potential of blockchain into reality.

 Passionate speaker, digital technology blogger, and founder of the community Tech Talk Berlin.
 Coffee lover and sucker for cat videos on YouTube.
 Lauren has been working in business development for a number of Blockchain companies, most notably Kora where she works as Chief Administrative Officer.
 She creates, edits, and advises on white paper content and business strategy across a number of startups, and writes about technologies leading innovation and their applications in our future.